-These remote, dramatically mountainous districts between Takayama and Kanazawa are best known for farmhouses in the thatched, A-frame style called gasshō-zukuri (‘hands-in-prayer’).
-They're rustic and lovely, particularly in clear weather or in the snow, and they hold a special place in the Japanese heart.
+These remote, mountainous districts between Takayama and Kanazawa are best known for farmhouses in the thatched gasshō-zukuri style.
+They're rustic and lovely; against the vibrant colours of spring, draped with the gentle mists of autumn, or peeking through a carpet of snow, they hold a special place in the Japanese heart.

-In the 12th century the region's remoteness and inaccessibility are said to have attracted stragglers from the Taira (Heike) clan, virtually wiped out by the Minamoto (Genji) clan in a brutal battle in 1185.
-During feudal times Shirakawa-gō, like the rest of Hida, was under direct control of the Kanamori clan, connected to the Tokugawa shōgun, while Gokayama was a centre for the production of gunpowder for the Kaga region, under the ruling Maeda clan.
+In the 12th century, the region's isolation is said to have attracted survivors from the Taira (Heike) clan which was virtually wiped out by the Minamoto (Genji) clan in a brutal battle in 1185.
+During feudal times, Shirakawa-gō, like the rest of Hida, was under direct control of the Kanamori clan, connected to the Tokugawa shōgun, while Gokayama was a centre for the production of gunpowder for the Kaga region, under the ruling Maeda clan.

-Fast-forward to the 1960s: when construction of the gigantic Miboro Dam over the Shōkawa was about to submerge some local villages, many gasshō houses were moved to their current sites for safekeeping.
-Although much of what you’ll find has been specially preserved for, and supported by, tourism, it still presents a view of rural life found in few other parts of Japan.
+Fast-forward to the 1960s, when construction of the gigantic Miboro Dam over the Shōkawa river was to submerge entire villages.
+Many gasshō houses were relocated to their current sites.
+Although primarily preserved for tourism, these working villages still present a view of rural life found in few other parts of Japan.

 Most of Shirakawa-gō's sights are in the heavily visited village of Ogimachi, linked by expressway to Takayama.
 The less-crowded, more isolated villages of Suganuma and Ainokura, in the Gokayama district of Toyama Prefecture, have the most ambience; other sights are spread over many kilometres along Rte 156.
 All three villages are Unesco World Heritage Sites.